DylanVann/react-native-fast-image/README.md

 -   [x] GIF support.
 -   [x] Border radius.

+## Expo

+- ✅ You can use this library with [Development Builds](https://docs.expo.dev/development/introduction/).
+No config plugin is required.
+- ❌ This library can't be used in the "Expo Go" app because it [requires custom native code](https://docs.expo.dev/workflow/customizing/).

 ## Usage

 **Note: You must be using React Native 0.60.0 or higher to use the most recent version of `react-native-fast-image`.**